 - Pour the topping into a greased 9-x-13-inch pan the prepared pan and set aside.

 - Roll out on a floured surface into a 15 by 9-inch rectangle.

 - Spread the cooled pumpkin mixture over the dough leaving a 1/2 all around.

 - Beginning at the 15-inch side, roll up the dough and pinch edge together to seal.

 - Cut into 10 - 12 slices.

 - Place the buns on into the pan with the topping and let rise until dough is doubled (about 45 minutes to an hour).

-TIP: If you want to serve your sticky buns in the morning, at this stage you can cover them and place in the fridge overnight.
+- TIP: If you want to serve your sticky buns in the morning, at this stage you can cover them and place them in the fridge overnight.
 The next morning you can take the buns from the fridge and place in a cold oven.
 Set the oven temperature and bake for 40 – 45 minutes.
 By the time the oven gets to baking temperature, the buns will have raised the right amount.

 - If baking right away, Bake on 350f/175c for 20 - 30 minutes or until golden brown.